miucciaknows/WxAssistant-WebSecurityPage-Javascript/README.md

 # Watson Assistant Security - Instructions

-I made this based on IBM's **Watson Assistant Documentation**, click [here](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-security-enable) to learn more about it.
+click [here](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-security-enable) to learn more about wen security in Watson Assistant on IBM Cloud.

 **Requirements to start:**